mdeinum/spring-batch-excel/README.md

-# DEPRECATED

-This repository no longer contains the most recent version of the Spring Batch Excel project.
-The code has been improved and moved the the [Spring Batch Extensions](https://github.com/mdeinum/spring-batch-extensions) project.

 # spring-batch-excel

 Spring Batch extension which contains `ItemReader` implementations for Excel.
 Support for both JExcel and Apache POI is available.